Phones · Resale guide

 Essential Checks

-- Test Front and Back Cameras: Open the camera app, take photos and videos with all lenses (main, ultrawide, telephoto), test flash, and check for dust spots, focus issues, or OIS wobble.
+- Test front and back cameras — take photos and videos with all lenses (main, ultrawide, telephoto).
+Check for dust spots, focus issues, and OIS wobble.

-- Check for Screen Burn-in: Open a pure white image at full brightness and look for any faint shadows or ghosting from previous screen elements (like navigation bars).
+- Check for screen burn-in: Open a pure white image at full brightness and look for any faint shadows or ghosting from previous screen elements.

-- Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white sticker (Liquid Contact Indicator) – if it’s pink or red, the phone has had water contact.
+- Check for water damage — pull out the SIM tray and shine a light inside the slot.
+Look for a small white/silver sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had significant water contact.

 Insider Checks

-THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration > Haptic feedback (or similar path) and test the vibration intensity.
-The haptic motor should produce a sharp, clean “tap” feeling, not a dull buzz or rattle.
-If it feels off, the haptic motor might be failing or replaced with a cheap knockoff, which is an annoying daily issue and a ₹1,500-3,000 repair.
+THE HAPTIC FEEDBACK TEST (₹2,000-4,000 repair).
+Go to Settings > Sound & Vibration and try different vibration patterns or haptic feedback settings.
+The haptic motor should produce a sharp, clean “tap” feeling.
+If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff, affecting the premium feel.

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP) Scam.
-The phone looks fine, but after a factory reset, it demands the previous owner’s Google account credentials.
-Detection: ALWAYS insist on doing a factory reset in front of the seller and completing the initial setup process yourself BEFORE paying.
-Ensure it doesn’t ask for any previous accounts.
-Action: Do not pay until you can set it up as a new device with your own account.
+Google Account Lock (FRP).
+The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account details.
+This is the Google Factory Reset Protection.
+ALWAYS insist on performing a factory reset in front of the seller and completing the initial setup yourself before paying.
+If they hesitate, it’s a red flag.

 Seller’s Guide — How to Maximize Your Xiaomi 14 Pro Resale

-- Sign Out of All Accounts: Crucially, sign out of your Google account (Settings > Accounts), Xiaomi account, WhatsApp, banking apps, and any other personal services.
+- Sign out of all accounts: This is crucial.
+Go to Settings > Accounts and sign out of your Google account, Xiaomi account, WhatsApp, banking apps, and any other personal accounts.

 Physical Preparation

-- Gather Original Box and Accessories: The original box, fast charger, and cable can add ₹1,500-2,500 to the perceived value.
-If you have the original purchase receipt, include it as proof of ownership and purchase date.
+- Gather original box and accessories: The original box, fast charger, and cable add significant perceived value (₹1,500-3,000).
+If you have the original purchase receipt, include a copy.

 Listing Photography

-- Highlight Key Screens: Include screenshots of the “About phone” section (showing storage variant) and, most importantly, the “Battery health” percentage.
+- Highlight key screens: Include screenshots of the “About phone” section (showing storage), and the “Battery health” screen.
+This pre-empts common buyer questions.

 Platform Choice